codsen/codsen.com/src/os/util-array-object-or-both.md

     msg: 'my-library/myPrecious(): [THROW_ID_02]',
     optsVarName: 'opts.only'
   })
-  // now we can guarantee that it's either falsey (undefined or null) OR:
+  // now we can guarantee that it's either falsy (undefined or null) OR:
   //   - `object`
   //   - `array`
   //   - `any`